-7 Method using a reference sound source
+8 Method using a reference sound source

-7.1 Reference sound source
+8.1 Reference sound source

-A reference sound source (RSS) shall be used which emits sufficient acoustical energy in the 16 kHz octave band to obtain an average band pressure level in the reverberation test room that is at least 10 dB above the background noise level.
+A reference sound source (RSS) shall be used which emits sufficient acoustical energy in the 16 kHz octave band to obtain a band time-averaged sound pressure level in the reverberation test room that is at least 10 dB above the background noise level.
 The sound power levels of the reference sound source shall be known and shall be determined in accordance with ISO 6926.